Six Plays by Black and Asian Women Writers

 Edited and Introduced by Kadija George

-Yet moving from the margins and into the mainstream continues to happen too slowly.
-More than ten years since the first publication of this anthology, the fight and funding for a ‘Black’-owned and -managed theatre in Britain is still being argued for, and unfortunately, has barely moved.
+Moving from the margins and into the theatrical mainstream continues to happen too slowly for playwrights from ethnic minorities.
+More than twenty years since the first publication of this anthology, the case for a ‘Black’-owned and -managed theatre in Britain is still being argued for and the funding yet to be raised.

 “The essence of theatre, according to Stuart Griffiths, lies not in the word so much as its ability to affect us, touch us so that we feel pleasure or pain, force us to identify with it by reflecting something which has significance to our life… Black theatre in Britain is surviving.
 Though few plays have made it to West End stages, productions on the fringe have had continuing success.
 These plays attract a predominantly Black audience and contain all the elements of the greatest drama: symbolism, language, conflict, rhythm.
 This is popular theatre at its best using every means necessary to awaken residues of oral traditions buried in the depths of the race memory.”
 Valerie Small, The Importance Of Oral Tradition To Black Theatre (1993)